sherriemcnulty/constructor-word-guess/README.md

 - [Code](https://github.com/sherriemcnulty/constructor-word-guess)
 - [Readme](https://github.com/sherriemcnulty/constructor-word-guess/blob/master/README.md)

-## Introduction
+## Description

-This game is like Hangman.
-It has a finite list of words with corresponding clues.
-The list is short for testing purposes.

-For each word:
+This is a hangman game using JavaScript constructors.

+- You will be given a clue and blanks that represent the number of letters that are in the word.
-(1) Given a clue and blanks that represent each character of a word, guess letters that spell the word by pressing letter keys.
+- Given a clue and blanks that represent each character of a word.
+- Try to spell the word by selecting letters using the keyboard.
-(2) If you guess the word before making six mistakes, you win.
+- If you guess the word before making six mistakes, you win.